-Click Fraud 101: What Every Business Should Know
+Click Fraud 101: What You Should Know about Invalid Clicks in 2025

 Click fraud is when bots, malware, or a human fraudster intentionally generates a bogus click on paid ads and links to steal money from pay-per-click advertisers or to exhaust an advertisers’ campaign budget.